-mc_metadata downloads a table with the metadata for all Multi-CAST corpora and presents it as a data. table.
+mc_metadata downloads a table with the text and speaker metadata for the Multi-CAST corpora and presents it as a data. frame.
 The table is organized by text, and contains the columns and information listed in Section 5.2.1 above.
 Like multicast, this function may take an optional argument vkey for selecting specific versions of the metadata.